mathewgomas-alfred/mathewgomas.io/user_manual/drawing_tablets.rst

 But it can’t!
 Turns out your operating system doesn’t know much about tablets.
 That’s what drivers are for.
-Installing a driver gives the operating system enough information so the OS can provide Krita with the right information about the tablet.
+Installing a driver gives the operating system enough information, so the OS can provide Krita with the right information about the tablet.
 The hardware manufacturer's job is to write a proper driver for each operating system.

 .. warning::
-    Because drivers modify the operating system a little, you will always need to restart your computer when installing or deinstalling a driver, so don’t forget to do this!
-Conversely, because Krita isn’t a driver, you don’t need to even deinstall it to reset the configuration, just rename or delete the configuration file.
+    Because drivers modify the operating system a little, you will always need to restart your computer when installing or uninstalling a driver, so don’t forget to do this!
+Conversely, because Krita isn’t a driver, you don’t need to even uninstall it to reset the configuration, just rename or delete the configuration file.

 Where it can go wrong: Windows
 ------------------------------